 Welcome to our FREE 5 Step Guide to Teaching English Online

 The ESL industry is rapidly changing from in class to online, providing some unique opportunities to work abroad anywhere and teach online.
-If you’ve been looking for a way to teach English online and actually get paid a good hourly rate, look no farther than this free guide on teachandgo.co.
+If you’ve been looking for a way to teach English online and actually get paid a good hourly rate, look no farther than Teach and GO.
 Ready?
 Let’s get started.

 When it comes to teaching English online you have two options you can take advantage of:

 - Work for an online teaching company as an independent contractor.